Post Summary: You’re Deciding on Trust Before They’ve Earned Any

 That’s a red flag.
 And that’s why we don’t have contracts.

 Not every contract is a scam.
-But in this industry, where results take months and accountability is easy to dodge, a contract protects the company more than it protects you.
+But in this industry, where results take months, the one thing a term agreement guarantees is the payment schedule.
+Your results aren’t in the document.
+The payments are.
 If a provider’s work is good enough to keep you, they don’t need a document to hold you there.

 What It Looks Like When the Hire Goes Wrong